Boeing is in big trouble - Local News 8

 “Based on the FAA audit, our quality stand downs and the recent expert panel report, we continue to implement immediate changes and develop a comprehensive action plan to strengthen safety and quality, and build the confidence of our customers and their passengers,” Boeing said in a statement.
 “We are squarely focused on taking significant, demonstrated action with transparency at every turn.”

-Boeing’s (BA) stock, which fell 3% Monday on the news about the terrifying LATAM flight, is down another 1.5% in premarket trading Tuesday.
+Boeing’s (BA) stock, which fell 3% Monday on the news about the terrifying LATAM flight, is down another 4.5% Tuesday.
 It’s the second-worst performer in the S&P 500, behind only Tesla.

 But Boeing’s awful start to 2024 is about much more than its stock price.
 The company came into the year with an already bruised reputation.
 Restoring the confidence of airlines, regulators and passengers becomes more difficult with every new incident and bad headline.